RRZK/CancerSysDB/README.md

 This will take a lot of time.

-if you just want to test  Upload functionality
+If you just want to test the upload functionality,

 http://bifacility.uni-koeln.de/cancersysdb/tcgaSample.tar.gz

-contains a Subsample for Testing reasons.
+contains a subsample for testing purposes.

 ### Upload scripts